 Michael O'Malley is an Associate Professor of Educational and Community Leadership and a former secondary school principal.
 His research interests include public pedagogy, leadership for educational and social equity, curriculum theorizing, and internationalization.

-Larry Price is a Professor and Director of the Interdisciplinary Initiative for Research Design & Analysis (IIRDA).
+Larry Price is a Professor and Director of Methodology, Measurement & Statistics Office of Research & Sponsored Programs.
 His research interests are varied and include the theoretical development and testing of Bayesian and non-Bayesian structural equation models in psychological and neuropsychological research, the theoretical development, testing, and refinement of classical and modern psychometric methods in the behavioral sciences, and the development of dynamic multivariate vector autoregressive time series models for the psychological, social and neurosciences.

 Marialena Rivera is an Assistant Professor of Education of Community Leadership at Texas State University.
 Her mixed methods research focuses on the politics of education policy, educational privatization, school finance equity, and school leadership for school improvement.